Quatrixas/Quatrixas/README.md

 - ☠️ Hi, I’m @Quatrixas
-- 💀 Self Ilustrator and programer
+- 💀 Self Ilustrator and  curious programer
 - 👀 I’m interested in Game Hacking
 - 📫 How to reach me (You Cant)
 - ⚡ Fun fact: Print("Fun Fact")              👈did you see it ?